The terms below are effective from 8 June 2018. See the terms effective until then »

 You may only contribute to your LISA until the day before your 50th birthday.

 The total value of the contributions to be invested in any tax year will not be more than the maximum permitted to be invested in a LISA by the Regulations for that tax year.
+The current LISA allowance is £4,000 and forms part of your overall ISA allowance currently £20,000.

 If your LISA contributions qualify for a government bonus under the Regulations, we will claim and apply that bonus to your LISA account in accordance with the Regulations.